bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Cumulative Elevation Gain: 820 m

-Summertime and Dinah and I wanted to do more than just a hike, but Saturday morning found Dinah tired, dragged down by a sore throat.
+It was summer, and Dinah and I wanted to do more than just a hike, but Saturday morning found Dinah tired, dragged down by a sore throat.
 A short hike was all we could plan for.
-So we jumped into our car and drove to the trailhead for Three Sisters Pass.
+So we jumped into our car and drove to Three Sisters Pass trailhead.

 The trail took us through some surprising scenery along a creekbed and above a rocky canyon.
 We reached the pass in under two hours.
 Maybe the mountain air invigorated Dinah, or maybe the scenery piqued her curiosity, but after climbing 600 m to the pass, Dinah yearned to do and see more.
 I was caught off guard, but we looked around to see what we could do.
 On our right, the impossible cliffs of Big Sister loomed above us, while left, although rife with cliff bands, Lawrence Grassi 5 appeared tamer.